 1. Open the Settings app, then tap Wi-Fi.

-2. Tap the Information button next to a network.
+2. Tap the Information button

 3. Tap to turn Private Address off.